dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 ## Consult Experts and Stakeholders
 - Engage with professors, advisors, or field practitioners to understand unmet research needs.
+- Participate in academic conferences or webinars to learn about ongoing debates and open questions.

+## Use Research Gap Tools
+- Utilize tools like systematic review frameworks or Al-driven platforms' g., Litmaps, Research Rabbit) to identify underexplored areas.
+- Analyze citation networks to see which topics lack sufficient refere ices.

+## Frame the Gap Clearly
+- Articulate the gap as a specific question or problem.
+For example:
+- "Few studies examine the long-term effects of [intervention] in [population]."
+- "No research explores how [variable] impacts [outcome] in [context]

 ### References
 -[How to Write the Title, Abstract, and Introduction of a Research Paper](https://chatgpt.com/c/68e8b628-d3cc-8323-be94-ff1f488784a2)